-Localization is critical for autonomous vehicles, sea transport guidance, air transport guidance, and present day military missions.
-When the Global Position System (GPS) is denied or spoofed, current navigational devices can become highly inaccurate.
-For instance, an Inertial Measurement Unit (IMU) heading estimate will drift, accumulate error, and degrade the position over time.
+Localization is critical for autonomous vehicles, sea and transport guidance, and present day military missions.
+When GPS is denied or spoofed, current navigational devices can become highly inaccurate.
+For instance, and IMU heading estimate will drift, accumulate error, and degrade the position over time.

-Sky polarization is an upper atmosphere phenomenon observable from any point on earth or from any aerial platform.
-In the diagram above, the time of day is shown at the top of each polarization map, the sun is shown as a small, yellow disc, and the center of each plot is the zenith.
+Sky polarization is an upper atmosphere phenomenon observable from any point on Earth or from any aerial platform.
+In the diagram, the time of day is shown at the top of each polarization map, the Sun is shown as a small, yellow disc, and the center of each plot is zenith.
 Using advanced algorithms and optics, SkyPASS is able to detect and decipher the polarization map of the sky to compute highly accurate heading.

 It is important to note that sky polarization sensing is not affected by magnetic disturbances, does not require leveling or field calibration, and can provide an instantaneous answer.
 When compared to celestial sensing methods, like Sun or star trackers, SkyPASS outperforms because it can operate in a variety of cloud conditions, at solar noon, and at sunrise/sunset.
 The SkyPASS sensor can be produced at a much lower cost than competing technologies.
 A celestial method that can operate at sunrise/sunset, at solar noon, and in a variety of cloud conditions, SkyPASS is the next step forward in orientation sensing.
 It has also been tested as an add-on to the Far Target Location (FTL) systems that enable the warfighter to determine target position with a very high degree of accuracy.
 The system has also been attached to the exterior of aircraft to determine heading accuracy.